 Renewal of the initial appointment for a second term which may extend through the end of the probationary period will be made only on the basis of a careful School review and of approval by the dean and provost.
 The purpose of this comprehensive review is to develop a judgment as to the faculty member's probable suitability for tenure at Duke.
 Once approval has been granted for the second term appointment, the faculty member becomes eligible to apply for a junior faculty leave.

 2. Review for continuation, termination, promotion, and tenure of tenure-track faculty a.
-Participation i.
-All tenured faculty consider cases having to do with continuation, termination, tenure, and appointment to Assistant Professor and to Associate Professor with tenure.
+Participation b.
+Review for academic tenure

 The tenured members of the Faculty render decisions concerning all matters of continuation, termination, promotion, and tenure.